 When the compatibility report identifies any issue which will seriously affect the upgrade process and maybe even result in an undesirable outcome, it will give out an Upgrade Warning message.

-This indicates that the upgrade can continue, but with some undesirable impact to your configuration.
+This indicates that the upgrade can continue, but with some undesirable impact on your configuration.

 If the warning relates to some Windows feature, the message would appear as follows: